How To: Tracking Volunteer Hours

 Why isn’t all of my volunteer time displayed?

-Additionally, staff can run volunteer hours reports through our Salesforce database.
-If you would like to see a report of hours for your course, committee, or branch, please email info@mountaineers.org.
+Staff can run volunteer hours reports through our Salesforce database.
+To request a report of hours for your course, committee, or branch, please email info@mountaineers.org.

 How should I track my volunteer time?

-Please consider the following guidelines as you record volunteer hours:
+Please consider the following guidelines when recording volunteer hours:

-• The primary leader of an activity should record all hours spent preparing for an event/activity, including things like route research, emails back and forth with participants, travel to the trail head, etc. Record these in the activity before you close it.
-Leaders undoubtedly put in more time than assistant leader(s) or instructors, and you can manually edit hours on your roster for individual volunteers.
+• The Primary Leader of an activity should record all time spent preparing for an event/activity, including things like route research, emails with participants, travel to the trail head, etc. Record these in the activity before you close it.

-• For overnight trips, do not record hours spent sleeping.
+• For overnight trips, do not record time spent sleeping.

-• When self-reporting hours, be careful not to re-enter hours that have already been reported or should be reported on an activity, event, or lodge roster.
+• When self-reporting hours, be careful not to duplicate volunteer hours that have already been associated with an activity, or should be reported, on an activity, event, or lodge roster.

 Why do volunteer hours matter?